JUNE 2018 to FEBRUARY 2019

 Why it matters: balancing access with economics and Wilderness preservation, we evaluate motorized use and places where it needs to be limited to reduce land impacts and recurring road repair costs.

-- Signed joint letter to Congress thanking them for including Legacy Roads and Trails in the FY17 spending bill.
+- Signed another joint letter to Congress requesting inclusion of funding for the Legacy Roads and Trails in the FY 2019 budget.

 PROTECTING ANCIENT FORESTS AND PROMOTING RESPONSIBLE FOREST MANAGEMENT